-Priorities Related Actions Update as at end March 2019 Update as at end June 2019 middle management and Heads of Departments); • the Product Innovation Project which has successfully demonstrated the importance of collaboration and innovation across CIT. across CIT to determine enablers and constraints and enhance organisational transformation. • Undertake leadership and business management development for middle management and Heads of Departments including middle management and Heads of Department to improve knowledge and awareness of organisational transformation at CIT.
+Priorities Related Actions Update as at end March 2019 Update as at end June 2019 middle management and He Departments); • the Product Innovation Projet has successfully demonstrat importance of collaboration innovation across CIT. constraints and enhance organisational transformation. • Undertake leadership and business including middle management and Heads of Department to improve knowledge and awareness of organisational transformation at CIT.
 Evolving Teacher under the banner of Evolving Together delivered Coaching Skills for Leaders custombuilt workshop on July 1.
 This will support Strategic Compass by engaging with staff to build capability to meet new expectations and provide skills of the future.
 The Coaching Skills for Leaders workshop complements the Evolving Teacher Mentor Program for Leaders Workshop and Program (commencing August - selection and mentor/mentee pairing underway).
 The program is designed for HoDs to be mentored by Executives, Directors and Managers.
-Objectives include: To strengthen leadership capacity and capability across CIT Transform our business by investing in our staff to attract and retain talented people for an energetic, innovative workplace and investing in our staff with exceptional professional development opportunities Expand the PIF program to include the availability of basic design thinking Units of Competencies (UOCs) to all CIT staff utilising the trained CIT teachers Partnering with industry to embed industry into the CIT/PIF programs to develop new products and services eg Renewable Energy Hackathon Further leverage the alignment of the Evolving Together and Product Renegotiated new contract with for 2019 with additional capacity to deliver ongoing incubator program throughout 2019.
+Objectives include: To strengthen leadership capacity and capability across CIT Transform our business by investing in our staff to attract and retain talented people for an energetic, innovative workplace and investing in our staff with exceptional professional development opportunities Expand the PIF program to include the availability of basic design thinking Units of Competencies (UOCs) to all CIT staff utilising the CBRIN trained CIT teachers Partnering with industry to embed industry into the CIT/CBRIN PIF programs to develop new products and services eg Renewable Energy Hackathon Further leverage the alignment of Renegotiated new contract with CBRIN for 2019 with additional capacity to deliver ongoing incubator program throughout 2019.
 First cohort for 2019 incubator program commenced involving 20 CIT staff (including teachers, Heads of Departments, and general staff).
-Delivered Renewable Energy Hackathon to industry and ACT student groups in partnership with utilising the PIF program outline.
-Page
+Delivered Renewable Energy Hackathon to industry and ACT student groups in partnership with CBRIN utilising the PIF program Transforming our Business PIF workshops co-facilitated by CBRiN, the CEO of CIT and Red Rouge Pty Ltd with 90 key CIT leaders commenced in June 2019 addressing three CIT organisational challenges set by the CIT Executive Team.
+Forty staff are now working in six teams.
+The six teams will pitch their solutions on Monday 29 July 2019.
+Page 405 of 775